gravityctrl/FilterChili/README.md

 ### Creating a FilterContext

-Juat derive from `FilterContext` and specify the model, which will be used to specify the filters.
+Just derive from `FilterContext` and specify the model, which will be used to define the filters.
 You then just have to implement the abstract `Configure` method.

 ```csharp
 public class ProductFilterContext : FilterContext<Product>